marshomics/shufflonfinder/README.md

 7. **GFF generation and merging** converts both HMM hits and the surviving IRs into GFF3 features, then inserts them into the Prokka GFF between the annotation lines and the embedded FASTA section.

-8. **Window extraction** identifies CDS features overlapping each shufflon candidate cluster, finds invertible DNA segments between consecutive IR arms, and writes self-contained GFF+FASTA files for each candidate shufflon region.
-Each window GFF carries four annotation tracks: `inverted_repeat` features (from einverted and motif search, named `inverted_repeat_NN_FOR`/`inverted_repeat_NN_REV`), `hmm_hit` features (the recombinase gene with HMM profile info), `CDS` features (overlapping Prokka genes), and `invertible_segment` features (the DNA between consecutive IR arms, corresponding to shufflon cassettes).
+8. **Window extraction and classification** groups IR features by cluster (shufflon candidates carry a `cluster_id`; remaining quality-filtered IRs are grouped by proximity) and classifies each group into one of two categories:

+   * **Shufflon-like** — at least `--min-ir-pairs` (default 3) complete pairs *and* every consecutive pair (sorted by position) is adjacent within 10 bp.
+This captures the R64/TP114-style organisation where sfx recognition sites sit at cassette boundaries in quick succession.
+   * **Inverton-like** — at least one complete IR pair within 2000 bp of an HMM-hit CDS.
+This captures simpler invertible elements near a recombinase that don't have the tightly packed multi-cassette layout of a shufflon.

+   Windows matching neither category are skipped.
+Each window GFF carries four annotation tracks: `inverted_repeat`, `hmm_hit`, `CDS`, and `invertible_segment`.
+Shufflon-like and inverton-like windows are written to separate subdirectories under `07_shufflon_windows/`.

-9. **Plot generation** produces PNG and SVG gene-organisation figures for each window GFF using [dna_features_viewer](https://github.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer).
+9. **Plot generation** produces PNG and SVG gene-organisation figures for each window GFF (both shufflon-like and inverton-like) using [dna_features_viewer](https://github.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer).
 Each plot has three visual tracks: inverted repeats as directional arrows above the annotation line, CDS and recombinase as directional arrows on the main line, and invertible segments as undirectional boxes below.
 Each IR pair gets a distinct colour (parsed from the feature name, e.g. `inverted_repeat_01_FOR`/`inverted_repeat_01_REV`), so overlapping pairs are visually distinguishable even when drawn on the same line.
 Other features are colour-coded by category: recombinases (red), invertible segments (orange), CDS containing inverted repeats (teal), and other CDS (grey).
 Identification is via legend only.

 ## Prerequisites